pietheinstrengholt/az-303-304-Microsoft-Azure-Architect-Design-Exam-Notes/README.md

 - Patching Strategy: Fault Domain = everything that can be seen as a single point of failure.
 Availability set allows to run outside a single fault domain.
 Should have at least 2 instances of each role.
 Update Domain = For PaaS apps, Microsoft will try to update the apps for only a single Update Domain at a time.
 Maintenance is planned.
 Keep you applications across multiple update domains to avoid downtime.
 Maximum of 20 update domains per role service.
 Default = 5 update domains.
 Deployment Slots = staging copy, which allows to fast deployment.
 Easy roll-back.

 ### Business Continuity and Disaster Recovery
 - Business Continuity / Disaster Recovery (BC/DR): design applications for maximum availability.
 Read Acces Geo Redudant guarantees 99.99%.
 Thinks of tradeoffs, how much data loss is acceptable and how much downtime is acceptable.
+The 99.95% SLA is available for all tiers (Standard, Premium and Basic) except Free and Shared.
 - Hyper-V and Hyper-V Replica: Hyper-V Replica allows to have a replicated version of the virtual machine.
 Azure Site Recovery: allows the primary site to be the secondary if fail-over is required.
 Operates in a hybrid model.
 Between VMM and Azure.
 Between Hyper-V and Azure.
 Between on-premises sites.
 - Azure Backup for VMs: Use Azure backup to backup Azure Resource Manager VM's.